I told you so!

 The 2004-2009 Prius is still a very good car in my opinion.
 Some of my co-workers will disagree though.
 The 2004-2005 are a little different than the 2006-2009 even though they’re all part of the same generation.
 I assume 2008 and 2009 aren’t on the list because they’re over the $5000 mark.

 The hybrid batteries usually fail around 11-12 years, independent of mileage, so look for one with a new (not rebuilt) HV battery.
 Other problems include combination meter failure, ABS brake actuator failure, and multi-display failure.
 However, it’s possible to find a used Prius with all of this work done for under $5000.
 One more issue, which finally seems to be fading a bit, is converter theft.
-You can read a bit more about the problem here, what to do if it happens to you here, and about the solution here.
+You can read a bit more about converter theft here, what to do if your converter is stolen here, and about a solution for converter theft here.

 Consumer reports recommends the 2002-2005 Camry.
 The generation runs from 2002-2006, but I’m assuming they left the 2006 off because it’s over $5000.
 The Camry comes in 2 general flavors, 4 cylinder and V6.
 If you’re looking for a lower cost of ownership, choose the 4 cylinder.
 The V6 is a fine car, but fixing leaking valve cover gaskets or replacing the spark plugs is a little expensive.
 Also, the V6 has a timing belt that needs to be replaced every 90,000 miles and the 4 cylinder has a chain that never needs to be replaced.